-According to the Solid Waste Generation study done by the Environmental Protection Agency (EPA), the average American produces about 4.5 pounds of solid waste everyday.
+According to the Solid Waste Generation study done by the Environmental Protection Agency (EPA), the average American produces about 4.5 pounds of solid waste every day.
 This includes food waste, sustainable goods (like furniture), and non-sustainable goods (like paper and packaging).
-Even with a large portion of this waste being recycled, the majority ends up in landfills.
+Even when a large portion of this waste is recycled, the majority still ends up in landfills.

 If you really want to do your share towards creating a greener planet, try to reuse and repurpose household items that are broken or no longer serve a purpose—and give them new life!

 Clever Ways to Repurpose Household Items: